codacy-badger/mahahaklice/frontend-sapper/README.md

-## mahahklice with meteor and react
+## mahahklice frontend with sapper

 See [mahahaklice](https://github.com/cope/mahahaklice) for more info.